davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 - Setting a TTL - expired data is evicted, good for cache-aside, not for write-through

 ## MemoryDB for Redis

+This is when you want to use Redis as your primary database, not just as a cache, and you need strong durability, and can't tolerate data loss.
+“Use ElastiCache when Redis is your performance booster.
+Use MemoryDB when Redis is your source of truth.”

 - Redis compatible, durable, in-memory database service
 - Ultra-fast - 160 million requests per second